Helium6CRES/rocks_analysis_pipeline/README.md

 * Log on to rocks.
 * `cd /data/eliza4/he6_cres`
 * Note: May need to upgrade pip.
 	* For Winston and I this worked: `pip3 install --upgrade pip`
-	* For Heather the above didn't work and she needed to do the following:
 * `pip3 install -r rocks_analysis_pipeline/requirements.txt`
 * Notes:
 	* The following should contain all necessary python packages but if that isn't the case please let me (drew) know.